Route 66 in 2014

 Personalizing Our Room

-If only I'd known our room would be decorated with white painted paneling and accents of mauve and Kelly green, I could have brought a different quilt!
+If only I'd known our room was going to be decorated with white painted paneling and accents of mauve and Kelly green.
+I could have brought a different quilt!

 Honestly, this is not a habit.
 I just didn't care for the worn and creepy looking bed spread.
 I removed it at once and checked the sheets, which still had creases from pressing.
 Then I remembered I had this quilt in the car and went for it.